rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

     }
 ```

-We're passing the port directly as an input parameter of the factory function called `createPortfolioUseCase`.
+We're passing the port directly as an input parameter of the factory function `createPortfolioUseCase`.

 As you might expect, we need to change our tests too.
-We need to understand what to pass to the `createPortfolioUseCase` function when creating the instance of the use case under test.
+We need to understand what to pass to the `createPortfolioUseCase` function when creating the use case instance under test.
 As we said, we have at least two choices.
 The first one is called fake objects.
 Martin Fowler defines a fake object as follows (see the articles [Test Double](https://martinfowler.com/bliki/TestDouble.html) for further details):

-> Fake objects actually have working implementations, but usually take some shortcut which makes them not suitable for production.
+> Fake objects actually have working implementations, but they usually take some shortcut, which makes them unsuitable for production.

-In our case, we need to implement the port we defined in a way suitable for our test.
-For example, let's say we want to implement a test verifying the use case when the user already has a portfolio.
+In our case, we need to implement the port we defined correctly for our test.
+For example, we want to implement a test verifying the use case when the user already has a portfolio.
 We can implement the port as follows:

 ```kotlin
 private val fakeCountUserPortfolios: CountUserPortfoliosPort =